clux/magic-forest/README.md

 - Build up the entire tree mutation by mutation from the initial forest
 - In mutation step, create all possible variations, then filter out invalids, then sort and remove duplicates
 - Continue doing mutation steps until a stable solution is found
+- No third party libraries
+- Language idiomatic solution (no obscure/largely expanding optimizations - what would your colleague write?)

 No analytical solutions, nor optimized search paths will be employed.
 Perform the sanity check below: